JetBrains/kotlin/GRADLE_PLUGIN.md

 ### DSL example

 In this section a commented DSL is shown.
-See also projects using this plugin, e.g.
+See also the example projects that use this plugin, e.g.
 [Kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines),
 [MPP http client](https://github.com/e5l/http-client-common/tree/master/samples/ios-test-application)